ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 * Toggle the visibility of the Victory UI under Properties, Scene > Visible
 * Customize your font color, size, and justification!

+Now, let's make a script called "DisplayUI" that makes the Victory UI visible at the end of the game!
+We will parent this script underneath the "Victory UI".

-Let's add a parameter again.
+Let's add a parameter to our newly created script "DisplayUI".
 This time, a CoreObject Reference so we can access our Replicator.
 Drag the Replicator from the hierarchy into the input field.

-Now, let's make a script called "DisplayUI" that makes the Victory UI visible at the end of the game!
-We will parent this script underneath the "Victory UI".

 ```lua
 ui = script.parent